- Phone number

 Counselling can help people with feelings of loneliness, isolation, unhappiness and hopelessness and for those who are looking for more meaning in life.
 You may be wanting to relate to others more easily, dissatisfied with your work, concerned about a family member or a child, suffering from illness, facing a crisis or a significant change or just looking for understanding and support.

 My broad training allows me to tailor our work together to suit your personal needs.
 Not everyone may feel ready or wish to delve deeper into their past.
-Cognitive behavioural therapy (CBT) and Acceptance and Commitment Therapy (ACT) are suitable for individuals who are only seeking practical strategies that can be used in everyday life situations and used after the treatment has ended.
+Cognitive behavioural therapy (CBT) and Acceptance and Commitment Therapy (ACT) are suitable for individuals who are seeking practical strategies that can be used in everyday life situations and used after the treatment has ended.
 The aim of this approach is to work as a team to accept what is out of your personal control, and take commit to action that improves your life.
 This involves learning skills to handle difficult thoughts and feelings more effectively, so they have less impact and influence over you.
 This approach also involves clarifying your values, finding out what matters to you, what strengths and qualities you want to develop, how you want to treat yourself and others.
 And taking action to solve your problems, face your challenges, and do things that make life better.
 This model has a sound evidence base for a wide range of mental health problems such as Anxiety, Depression, Panic Attack, Obsessive-compulsive disorder (OCD), Phobias, Social Anxiety, Addictions, Self Esteem, Anger management and other mental and physical health problems.
 This is an approach that is offered by the NHS and is recommended by the NICE guidelines.